 php artisan db:seed

-6. Verify data in the table
+6. Verify data in the database

 You can see that 100 rows are created in the "applications" table.